 144 Commonwealth was designed and built in 1880 by architect and builder George W. Pope.
 In 1876, he had designed and built the neighboring houses at 146-148 Commonwealth in a similar style.

-144 Commonwealth was built as the home of leather merchant William Atherton and his wife, Mary Edwards (Dwight) Atherton.
+144 Commonwealth was built as the home of retired shoe and leather merchant William Atherton and his wife, Mary Edwards (Dwight) Atherton.
 They previously had lived at 144 Warren in the Highlands area of Roxbury.
 He is shown as the owner on the original building permit application, filed in August of 1880.

 William Atherton purchased the land for 144 Commonwealth eight years earlier, on February 29, 1872, from the Commonwealth of Massachusetts.